HimanshuJaswal7/Automation/README.md

 - 🔗 Community engagement and tech discussions

 # Philosophy
 Technology plays a major role in shaping society and innovation.
-Automation aims to present technology from multiple perspectives — acknowledging both its benefits and challenges while encouraging responsible innovation.
+Automation aims to present technology from multiple perspectives acknowledging both its benefits and challenges while encouraging responsible innovation.

-“Science & Technology are like coins that have two sides, a good side and a bad side.”
+“Science & Technology are like coins that have two sides, a good side and a bad side.”, Himanshu Jaswal
-— Himanshu Jaswal

 # Founder
-Himanshu Jaswal is the Founder & CEO of Automation Background highlights :
+Himanshu Jaswal is the Founder & CEO of Automation

+Background highlights :
 - Technology enthusiast and self learner
 - Experience in computer technologies and AI and Robotics related learning Participant in many Hackathons like Apple’s Swift Student Challenge (WWDC21, WWDC22, WWDC24, WWDC25, WWDC26)